aDotInTheVoid/boxcars/docs/report/report.md

 ```

 The root of the problem is that you need to borrow these `Cown`s to form a
 `CownCollection`.
-However, becasue `when`s first argument is generic, `rustc`
+However, because `when`s first argument is generic, `rustc`
 can't say what type it needs to be, only that it must implement a certain trait.
 This also causes a followup error, where it claims that the function has the
 wrong signature, because it can't find the correct one.

 ## auto-copy vs explicit clone.

-In C++, the `cown_ptr` class overloads it's copy and assignment constructor to automaticly update the reference count:
+In C++, the `cown_ptr` class overloads it's copy and assignment constructor to automatically update the reference count:

 ```c++
 // class cown_ptr {